maryam-19/sentiment-analysis-facebook/README.md

 Also visualized the comments as positive, negative and neutral word clouds.
 Also used Google Trans API to convert all the comments into English Language.

+This Project is for the Stanford CODE IN PLACE Program 2020.